-24 hours of contact teaching/learning110 hours of directed and self-directed learning1 hour of the assessment of one's own learning participants can find several indicative publications, which serve as background to the course.
-Other resources relevant for this course will be available on the course's Moodle page.
+24 hours of contact teaching/learning

+110 hours of directed and self-directed learning

+1 hour of the assessment of one's own learning

 If students have acquired the required competencies in previous work tasks, recreational activities or on another course, they can show their competencies via a demonstration and thus progress faster through their studies.
 More information and instructions for recognising and validating prior learning (RPL) are available at MyNet.